 - +£0.763m Special Covid Grant paid on a formula basis to cover any additional costs of Covid.
-As referred to above this will be largely used to cover future (temporary) reductions in tax yields - +£0.390m Retained Business Rate Income.
+As referred to above this will be largely used to cover future (temporary) reductions in tax yields - +£0.197m Retained Business Rate Income.
 The Authority joined the Worcestershire Rates Pool in 2020/21, principally to help keep rate income within Worcestershire and not payable to the Treasury.
-The intention was that the Authority would be no worse off than it would have been outside the Pool, but the distribution method adopted by the partners resulted in an unexpected one-off gain. - +£0.242m Special (Protection) Grants provided to increase protection capability which it is planned to use over the next two years - +£0.146m Taxation Income Guarantee Grant part of governments financial support for taxation losses over the next three years, paid early
+The intention was that the Authority would be no worse off than it would have been outside the Pool, but the distribution method adopted by the partners resulted in an unexpected one-off gain.
+This gain is significantly less than the £0.390m reported in the provisional out-turn as Billing Authorities finalised the data as part of their own Accounts closure process. - +£0.242m Special (Protection) Grants provided to increase protection capability which it is planned to use over the next two years

-- +£0.054m Pensions Administration Grant another grant paid early to cover additional pension administration costs to deal with settlement of the age discrimination case. - +£0.120m miscellaneous other grants - 29.
-As a consequence of the net underspending £2.015m was approved to be taken to reserves by the Fire Authority on 17th June 2021.
+- +£0.146m Taxation Income Guarantee Grant part of governments financial support for taxation losses over the next three years, paid early - +£0.054m Pensions Administration Grant another grant paid early to cover additional pension administration costs to deal with settlement of the age discrimination case. - +£0.120m miscellaneous other grants - 29.
+As a consequence of the net underspending £1.821 will be transferred to reserves.
+This differs from that reported to the Fire Authority on 17 June 2021, due to the change to the Business Rate Pooling surplus referred to above.
 At the same meeting the Authority agreed a review and reallocation of these reserves to be better utilised to support priorities and the net movement in reserves is shown in the table

 Future Expenditure Reserves £m

 to ICT Replacements Reserve 1.200

 to Organizational Excellence Reserve 1.040

 to On Call Recruitment Reserve 1.000

 to Capital Projects Reserve 0.900

 from Pay Award Reserve (0.837)

 from ESMCP Reserve (0.500)

 to Sustainability Reserve 0.310

 to C&C Reserve 0.260

 to Protection Grants Reserve 0.201

 from Fire Alliance Reserve (0.188)

 from DCP Change Reserve (0.164)

 to Property Maintenance Reserve 0.152

 to Development Reserve 0.073

 to Pensions Reserve 0.054

 from Safety Initiatives Reserve (0.048)

 from Broadway Reserve (0.019)

-from Fire Prevention Reserve (0.011)
+from Fire Prevention Reserve (0.012)

 from Equipment Reserve (0.001)

-3.422
+3.421

 Budget Reduction Reserves

-from Budget Reduction Reserve (2.154)
+from Budget Reduction Reserve (2.348)

 to Budget Reduction (Covid) Reserve 0.602

 to Tax Income Guarantee Grant

 Reserve 0.146

-(1.406)
+(1.600)

-2.016
+1.821